 81. Send exclusive deals to your customers

-Make good use of your customer database and send out regular marketing campaigns, offering some sort of exclusive deal.
+Make good use of your customer database and send out regular marketing campaigns, offering some exclusive deal.
 Make your deals timely by tapping into different seasons of the year.
-This will encourage more business from existing clients.
+It will encourage more business from existing clients.

 82. Use your friends and family